-Please refer to the theory in Section 6 for detailed information about SubDyn's coordinate systems, and the theoretical approach we have followed in SubDyn.
+Please refer to the theory in Section 8 for detailed information about SubDyn's coordinate systems, and the implementation approach we have followed in SubDyn.

-5.1 Model Discretization
+4.1 Model Discretization

 SubDyn allows for the specification of arbitrary multimember structure geometries.
-The user defines the geometry of a structure in SubDyn using joints and members.
-Specifically, the user specifies a list of joints that represent the endpoints of beams, and the connectivity between one or more members at each joint.
+The user defines the geometry of a structure in SubDyn using joints and members; in particular, the user specifies a list of joints that represent the endpoints of beams, and the connectivity between one or more members at each joint.
 Members and their cross-sectional properties are then defined between two joints.
-Members can be further subdivided into multiple (NDiv) elements to increase the model resolution.
-Nodes, where the numerical calculations take place, are located at the endpoints of each element.
-To keep the mesh as uniform as possible when using NDiv, the initial member definition should also have a roughly uniform mesh.
+Members can be further subdivided into multiple (NDiv) subelements to increase the model resolution; nodes, where the numerical calculations take place, are located at the endpoints of each element.
+To keep the mesh as uniform as possible when using NDiv, the initial member definition should also have rendered a uniform mesh.
 For tapered members, we recommend setting NDiv > 1.

 Improper discretization of the members may decrease the accuracy of the model.

-When SubDyn is coupled to FAST, the joints and members need not match between HydroDyn and SubDyn-FAST's mesh-mapping utility handles the transfer of motion and loads across meshes in a physically relevant manner (Sprague et al. 2014), but consistency between the joints and members in HydroDyn and SubDyn is advised.
+When SubDyn is coupled to FAST, the joints and members need not match between HydroDyn and SubDyn-FAST's mesh-mapping utility handles transfer of motion and loads across meshes in a physically relevant manner (Sprague et al. 2014), but consistency between the joints and members in HydroDyn and SubDyn is advised.

 For offshore applications, because of the exponential decay of hydrodynamic loads with depth, HydroDyn requires higher resolution near the water free surface to properly capture loads as waves oscillate about the still water level (SWL).
-We recommend that the HydroDyn discretization not exceed element lengths of 0.5 m in the region of the free surface (5 to 10 m above and below SWL), 1.0 m between 25- and 50-m depth, and 2.0 m in deeper waters.

-When SubDyn is hydro-elastically coupled to HydroDyn through FAST for the analysis of fixedbottom offshore systems, we recommend that the length ratio between elements of SubDyn and HydroDyn not exceed 10 to 1.
+We recommend, for instance, that the HydroDyn discretization not exceed element lengths of 0.5 m in the region of the free surface (5 to 10 m above and below SWL), 1.0 m between 25- and 50-m depth, and 2.0 m in deeper waters.
+When SubDyn is coupled to HydroDyn through FAST for the analysis of fixed-bottom offshore systems, we recommend that the length ratio between elements of SubDyn and HydroDyn not exceed 10 to 1.
 As such, we recommend that the SubDyn discretization not exceed element lengths of 5 m in the region of the free surface, 10 m down to 25- to 50-m depth, and 20 m in deeper waters.
 These are not absolute rules, but rather a good starting point that will likely require refinement for a given substructure.
 Additional considerations for SubDyn discretization include aspects that will impact structural accuracy, such as member weight, substructure modes and/or natural frequencies, load transfer, tapered members, and so on.

 Members in SubDyn are assumed to be straight circular (and possibly tapered) cylinders.
-The use of more generic cross-sectional shapes will be considered in a future release.
+Future releases will enable the use of generic cross-sectional shapes.